Core Elements of a Safety and Health Program

 January 4, 2020

-One of the most valuable assets for any organization are its employees.
-Losing workers to injury or illness can lead to significant disruption as well as added cost for not only the organization but also the workers’ families.
+One of the most valuable assets for any organization is its employees.
+Losing workers to injury or illness can lead to significant disruption as well as an added cost for not only the organization but also the workers’ families.
 Such events can damage workplace morale, productivity, turnover, and reputation.
 Implementing a safety and health program can help organizations avoid the indirect costs associated with workplace incidents.
-In fact these indirect costs have been estimated to be at least 2.7 times the direct costs.
+In fact, these indirect costs have been estimated to be at least 2.7 times the direct costs.

 Management leadership: Managers at all levels must make safety and health a core organizational value and lead by example.
 They should establish safety and health goals and objectives, while providing adequate resources and support for the program.